Identity Theft Coverage: Does Your Home Insurance Protect You?

 Restoration Services

 This is the cornerstone of most policies.
 After a theft is confirmed, you'll typically gain access to a fraud specialist or case manager who helps you contact creditors, dispute fraudulent accounts, notify the IRS, and navigate the credit bureau process.
-Some insurers provide hotline access 24/7 for immediate guidance.
+State Farm's endorsement, for example, provides access to a case manager for one year, along with coverage for various costs including legal fees.

 If you need to hire an attorney to clear fraudulent charges, defend yourself against collections, or pursue the thief legally, your policy will reimburse those attorney fees.
 Notary costs for affidavits and signed dispute letters are also typically covered.